EndoTaishi/CLASSIC/documentation/inputVegetationData.md

  13. VPDAROT Vapour pressure deficit coefficient (used in stomatal resistance calculation) [ ]
  14. VPDBROT Vapour pressure deficit coefficient (used in stomatal resistance calculation) [ ]

-In physics only runs (CLASS only), the vegetation is prescribed as follows (For full details of these calculations, see the documentation for subroutine src/APREP.f):
+In physics only runs (CLASS only), the vegetation is prescribed as follows (For full details of these calculations, see the documentation for subroutine @ref APREP.f):

 - CLASS models the physiological characteristics of trees as remaining constant throughout the year except for the leaf area index and plant area index, which vary seasonally between the limits defined by PAMXROT and PAMNROT.
 - The areal coverage of crops varies from zero in the winter to FCANROT at the height of the growing season, and their physiological characteristics undergo a corresponding cycle.
 - Grasses remain constant year-round.